As COVID-19 Cases Surge, Congress Sounds Pessimistic About a New Relief Package

-Congress remains deadlocked over a coronavirus relief bill, and lawmakers in both parties are pessimistic about passing one in the near future, even as the election slips into the rearview mirror and the number of Covid-19 cases nationally surges.
+Congress remains deadlocked over a coronavirus relief bill, and lawmakers in both parties are pessimistic about passing one in the near future, even as the election slips into the rearview mirror and the number of COVID-19 cases nationally surges, NBC News reports.

 "I'm kind of discouraged, frankly, right now," Sen. John Cornyn, R-Texas, said Tuesday.